What’s Marvel got in the can, in production, or in active pre-production? Two sequels and a debut that will round out Phase 3 and kick off Phase 4.

 July 31, 2021 – Untitled Marvel Movie 5

-November 5, 2021 – Untitled Marvel Movie 6 (we think it’s Doctor Strange 2, but didn’t write about above because there’s been no movement)
+November 5, 2021 – Untitled Marvel Movie 6 (we think it’s Doctor Strange 2, but Marvel is strangely quiet about his next adventure)

 February 18, 2022 – Untitled Marvel Movie 7